lf-lang/lf-lang.github.io/packages/documentation/copy/en/target/Python Reactors.md

 ### The LinguaFrancaBase package

 [LinguaFrancaBase](https://pypi.org/project/LinguaFrancaBase/) is a package that contains several helper methods and definitions that are necessary for the Python target to work.
 This module is installable via `python3 -m pip install LinguaFrancaBase` but is automatically installed if needed during the installation of `LinguaFrancaXXX`.
-The source code of this package can be found [here](https://github.com/lf-lang/reactor-c-py).
+The source code of this package can be found [on GitHub](https://github.com/lf-lang/reactor-c-py).

 This package's modules are imported in the `XXX.py` program: